eumetsat/MetopDatasets.jl/docs/src/python.md

 ## Use with Python
 It should be note that the current focus of MetopDatasets is julia and that python is considered secondary.
 For python alternatives see
-[Eugene](https://anaconda.org/Eumetsat/eugene) ([documentation](https://www-cdn.eumetsat.int/files/2020-04/pdf_ten_02030_ug_eugene.pdf)) or [Satpy](https://satpy.readthedocs.io/en/stable/index.html) (supports many EUMETSAT format but only limited support for Metop).
+[Eugene](https://anaconda.org/Eumetsat/eugene) ([documentation](https://www-cdn.eumetsat.int/files/2020-04/pdf_ten_02030_ug_eugene.pdf)) or [Satpy](https://satpy.readthedocs.io/en/stable/index.html) (supports many EUMETSAT formats but only limited support for Metop).

 This guide gives a basic example of using MetopDatasets in python via juliacall.
 For more information see [juliacall documentation](https://juliapy.github.io/PythonCall.jl/stable/juliacall/) for more information.
-In the future we might make a python wrapper package for MetopDatasets to ease installation and usages.
+In the future we might make a python wrapper package for MetopDatasets to ease installation and usage.

 ## Installation
 The installation part just needs to be run once.
 ### Prerequisites
-Julia, Python and Pip all needs to be install on the machine.
+Julia, Python and Pip all needs to be installed on the machine.
 This can be checked with the following bash commands.
 ```bash
 python --version
 julia --version